 Read on to discover how to get there, what you need to bring, and what there is to do once you arrive….

-Notch Point is situated on the northern mouth of the creek and is quite exposed to the elements because it is a point.
+The Notch Point Camping area is situated on the northern mouth of the creek and is quite exposed to the elements because it is a point.
 There are several different areas to camp depending on what you like or dislike.

 These are the first sites you come to at Notch point on your right, and spread along the creek bank near to the boat ramp they are generally sheltered from all elements and tend to be better for bigger vans.